annashipman/annashipman.github.io/_posts/2021-03-12-finance-part-3.md

 Return on capital employed asks: what is the return generated as a percentage of the capital outlay?

-This is simple, and useful as a screening tool – if it doesn't exceed the organisation's hurdle rate it can be rejected.
+This is simple, and useful as a screening tool – if it doesn't exceed the organisation's hurdle rate (the WACC) it can be rejected.
 However, the downside is that it's simple and doesn't take into considerations cash flow, timing or risk.

 Payback asks: how long does it take for the capital outlay to be repaid from the returns generated?